 NLF: Boards must be aware that each workforce area must have at least one liaison designated from each of the following groups:

-Board staff or local contractor
+Board staff or local contractor;

-Texas Veterans Leadership Program staff
+Texas Veterans Leadership Program staff; and

-TVC
+TVC.

-Liaisons are responsible for their respective program’s staff.
+Liaisons are responsible for their respective program area’s staff.

-NLF: Boards must be aware that liaisons are responsible for ensuring that applicable access and security standards and guidelines are followed, including appropriate security training and completion of the Form P-41 by new staff members in their respective programs.
-This is in accordance with WD 11-16, issued June 15, 2016, and titled “Access and Data Security for Workforce Applications,” and other applicable guidance.
-Liasions must upload a copy of each new staff member’s signed Form P-41 into WorkInTexas.com during account creation by using the Account Information > Add Document option.
+NLF: Boards must be aware that liaisons are responsible for ensuring that applicable access and security standards and guidelines are followed, including appropriate security training and completion of Form P-41 by new staff members in their respective programs.
+This is in accordance with WD Letter 11-16, issued June 15, 2016, and titled “Access and Data Security for Workforce Applications,” and other applicable guidance.
+Liasions must upload a copy of each new staff member’s signed Form P-41 into WorkInTexas.com during account creation by using the “Account Information > Add Document” option.

 Customer Groups and the Provision of Services to Individuals

-NLF: Boards must be aware that certain services are mapped to specific customer groups.
-A customer group is established by eligibility as determined during individual registration and creation of the Wagner-Peyser application.
-There are specific parameters that govern the entry of services for individuals as defined by the following customer groups in WorkInTexas.com:
+NLF: Boards must be aware that services are mapped to specific customer groups.
+A customer group is established by eligibility as determined during individual registration and creation of the Wagner-Peyser or other program application.
+There are specific parameters that govern the entry of services for individuals as defined by the following Wagner-Peyser customer groups in WorkInTexas.com:

-Self-Service/Registered Individual Only: Services may be provided to any individual with a Wagner-Peyser application in Complete or Registration Only status.
-Workforce Solutions Office staff may provide any of the informational or self-service services from this customer group to any individual with a complete registration or Wagner-Peyser application.
+Self-Service/Registered Individual Only—services may be provided to any individual with a Wagner-Peyser application in “Complete” or “Registration Only” status.
+Workforce Solutions Office staff members may provide any of the informational or self-service services from this customer group to any individual with a complete registration or Wagner-Peyser application.

-Staff-assisted services are associated with two customer groups, depending on the individual’s program eligibility.
+Note: Staff-assisted services are associated with the following two customer groups, depending on the individual’s program eligibility.
 Both customer groups contain the same list of services; however, only TVC staff may select services from the JVSG customer group.

-Wagner-Peyser: Services in the Wagner-Peyser customer group may be selected by Workforce Solutions Office staff when serving individuals who have been successfully enrolled as participants in the Wagner-Peyser program.
+Wagner-Peyser—services in the Wagner-Peyser customer group may be selected by Workforce Solutions Office staff when serving individuals who have been successfully enrolled as participants in the Wagner-Peyser program.
 Workforce Solutions Office staff members must provide these staff-assisted services only to individuals they have worked with directly and have enrolled as participants in the Wagner-Peyser program.
-Additionally, Workforce Solutions Office staff providing services to veterans enrolled as participants in the Wagner-Peyser program must select services from the Wagner-Peyser customer group, not the JVSG customer group.
+Additionally, Workforce Solutions Office staff providing services to veterans and other eligible individuals enrolled as participants in the Wagner-Peyser program must select services from the Wagner-Peyser customer group, not the JVSG customer group.

-JVSG: Only TVC staff may select services in the JVSG customer group.
-These services are provided by TVC staff to veterans, eligible spouses, and additional populations eligible to be served by TVC staff as referenced in WD Letter 08-15, Change 2, issued April 1, 2019, and titled “Jobs for Veterans State Grants Program: Reforms and Responsibilities of Workforce Solutions Office Staff Serving Veterans—Update.”
-Services in the JVSG customer group are available only for service entry by TVC staff when working directly with JVSG eligible individuals who have been successfully enrolled as participants in the Wagner-Peyser program.
+JVSG—only TVC staff may select services in the JVSG customer group.
+These services are provided by TVC staff to veterans, eligible spouses, and additional populations eligible to be served by TVC staff as referenced in WD Letter 19-22, issued August 24, 2022, and titled “Jobs for Veterans State Grants Program: Reforms and Responsibilities of Workforce Solutions Office Staff Serving Veterans.”
+Services in the JVSG customer group are available only for service entry by TVC staff when working directly with JVSG-eligible individuals who have been successfully enrolled as participants in the Wagner-Peyser program.